Prachurja/Ticatoe/README.md

 ### Compiling
 * Install the repo.
-* Create an environment variable by the name of `TOKEN` and set the value as the token of your bot.
+* Create an environment variable by the name of `TOKEN` and set its value as the token of your bot.
 In Windows Prompt, you can simple run `setx TOKEN "your bot token here"`.
 * In the root folder, run the command `gradlew build --no-daemon` (`./gradlew` instead of `gradlew` for Linux and Mac users).
 * A jar file by the name `app.jar` would be created in the `app\build\libs` folder.
 Navigate to the folder and run the jar using the command `java -jar app.jar`.